renato-farias/MWRecentActivityNotifier/README.md

 # MWRecentActivityNotifier

-This simple-project sends according your settings a report of recent acitities from your Wiki (MediaWiki).
+This simple-project sends according your settings a report of recent activities from your Wiki (MediaWiki).

 ### Clone this repo
 ```